Wouldn’t it be wonderful to have a job that you love?

 1 – What did you want to be when you grew up?

 While we can’t all be astronauts, rock stars or famous fashion designers, chances are there is something you can glean from these youthful daydreams.
-If you wanted to be an astronaut, consider a career in the sciences; a rock star, something involved with music, perhaps behind the scenes; a fashion designer – something creative.
+If you wanted to be an astronaut, consider a career in the sciences; a rock star, become a DJ or launch a DJ booking agency; a fashion designer – something creative.

 2 – What career paths have others in your family pursued and enjoyed?

-Chances are you may have inherited that portion of their DNA, whether it’s accounting, nursing, running a consultancy or landscape gardening.
+Chances are you may have inherited that portion of their DNA, whether it’s plumbing, teaching, or family law!

 3 – What do other people say are your gifts and talents?